-The full price of the course is $4850.
-The early bird price is $4550.
-Payment must be received in full by 1st October 2017 to take advantage of the early bird offer.
+The full price of the midweek course is $3850.
+The early bird price is $3550.
+Payment must be received in full by 1st March 2018 to take advantage of the early bird offer.

 You are welcome to make payments any time that is convenient with the full payment being complete by 5th May 2018.
 Please always use your name as a reference and an email outlining the days and amounts you’d like to pay.
 You will be provided with account details once you have been accepted into the course.

 Fees & Inclusions

-- Nine weekends of face-to-face training with Rachel and guest trainers.
+- Twenty two days of face-to-face training with Rachel and guest trainers.

 - Teacher training manual plus 2 text books